ctfer-io/chall-manager/webdocs/challmaker-guides/update-in-production/index.md

 | Blue-Green      | ❌ | ✅ | ❌ | ✅ | Efficient in time ; costfull |
 | Recreate        | ❌ | ❌ | ✅ | ❌ | Efficient in cost ; time consuming |

 ¹ Robustness of both the provider and resources updates.
-Robustness is the capability of a resource to be finely updated without re-creation.
+Robustness is the capability of a scenario to be finely updated without complete re-creation.

-More information on the selection of those models and how they work internally is available in the [design documentation](/docs/chall-manager/design/hot-update).
+More information on how they work internally is available in the [design documentation](/docs/chall-manager/design/hot-update).

-You'll only have to update the challenge, specifying the Update Strategy of your choice.
-Chall-Manager will temporarily block operations on this challenge, and update all existing instances.
-This makes the process predictible and reproductible, thus you can test in a pre-production environment before production.
-It also avoids human errors during fix, and lower the burden at scale.